-Topsoil shall not be stripped, excavated, or otherwise removed off any premises on which the topsoil was originally located except as authorized in Section 7.12.
+Topsoil shall not be stripped, excavated, or otherwise removed off any premises on which the topsoil was originally located except as authorized for Extractive Industries in Article 7.

 5.17 PUBLIC USES: CRITICAL, ESSENTIAL AND SUPPORTING

 Critical, essential and supporting public uses shall be allowed in any zoning district by right.
 All applicable laws or other ordinances of the Township shall apply.
 All structures associated with a public use shall be subject to applicable setbacks for the district in which they are located.
 Site plan approval and a land use permit shall be required.